VictorRodriguez/smartpsstop/README.md

 # PSSTOP

-PSSTOP is a tool to detect and track process with eavy use of memory.
-It runs on baremetal, virtual machines or contianers.
+PSSTOP is a tool to detect and track process with heavy use of memory.
+It runs on bare metal, virtual machines or containers.

+It uses the Proportional Set Size (PSS) memory from the /proc directory to measure the memory of each process.

+In computing, proportional set size (PSS) is the portion of main memory (RAM) occupied by a process and is composed by the private memory of that process plus the proportion of shared memory with one or more other processes.
+Unshared memory including the proportion of shared memory is reported as the PSS.

+Example:

+    Process A has 50 KiB of unshared memory
+    Process B has 300 KiB of unshared memory
+    Both process A and process B have 100 KiB of the same shared memory region

+Since the PSS is defined as the sum of the unshared memory of a process and the proportion of memory shared with other processes, the PSS for these two processes are as follows:

+    PSS of process A = 50 KiB + (100 KiB / 2) = 100 KiB
+    PSS of process B = 300 KiB + (100 KiB / 2) = 350 KiB

+PSS solves the complications when trying to count the "real memory" used by a process.
+The concepts of resident set size or virtual memory size (VmSize) weren't helping developers who tried to know how much memory their programs were using.

 ## Architecture

-PSSTOP try to follow the philosophy of do one thing and do it well.
+PSSTOP tries to follow the philosophy of doing one thing and do it well.

 * Run on all in one systems:
 	```